tearust/t-rust/obsidian/_gitbook-dev-docs/020_tutorial/050_sql_crdt/README.md

 [[Pasted image 20230315093816.png]]

-You may see the newly added "Task"and "Admin" page.
-Most of our features would be in the Task page, but what's the "Admin" page?
+From the new **Admin** page, click the two buttons "Init AppToken" and "Init TApp db" to simulate deploying the TApp.

-Actually there shouldn't be this type of Admin page in a real TApp We have this Admin page simply because we're running a local development environment called Dev-Runner.
+There are two new pages in our app, a **Task** page and an **Admin** page.
+The new Admin page is required because we're running a local development environment called Dev-Runner.
 We want to use the two buttons "Init AppToken" and "Init TApp db" to simulate the Deploy and Init TApp steps in the real Developer Portal.
 The Dev-Runner is a simplified version of the TEA-Runtime.
 There's no Developer Portal built-in, but we still need to initialize the TApp token and TApp database before a TApp can be used.

 So please always click those two buttons in the Admin page whenever: